trufflesuite/vscode-ext/README.md

 If you are a developer that would like to target a network that leverages Azure, this option is also available.
 The option to create new networks or connect to existing ones are is available, the same as with Infura and Local networks!

-1. Click `-> Create a new network` in the AZURE BLOCKCHAIN tab, or type `Azure Blockchain: Create a new network` in the [Command Palette](https://github.com/Microsoft/vscode-azure-blockchain-ethereum/wiki/Command-Palette).
+1. Click `-> Create a new network` in the AZURE BLOCKCHAIN tab, or type `Truffle Tools: Create a new network` in the [Command Palette](https://github.com/Microsoft/vscode-azure-blockchain-ethereum/wiki/Command-Palette).

 2. Choose your subscription, resource group and region to deploy to.